Archive SEO: archive by topic, not by date

 option will allow search engines to follow the links in the archive, but won’t make the date-based archive pages themselves show up in search results.

-Currently, at Yoast we have date-based archives enabled because we’re in the process of cleaning up old posts.
+Currently, at Yoast, we have date-based archives enabled because we’re cleaning up old posts.
 This is one reason why you could consider enabling it in the settings.
-It’s a good method to use you’re about to do a spring cleanup!
-Just remember to not link to it from any of your pages.
+It’s a good method to use when you’re about to do a spring cleanup!
+Just remember not to link to it from any of your pages.

 Conclusion